kyma-project/registry-proxy/docs/contributor/running-local-docker-registry.md

-# Setup Local Docker Registry for Testing
+# Set up Local Docker Registry for Testing

-The instructions aim to setup a  Docker Registry running in the local docker context for testing purpose.
+Set up a  Docker Registry running in the local Docker context for testing purposes.

 ## Prerequisites
 - Docker installed and running (for the Basic authorization option)